2 Ways to “Hack” Leadership Development, Silicon Valley-Style

 Leadership development at Silicon Valley companies is different from other organizations in several ways:

-- Speed of change.
-Businesses move at an accelerated pace.
+- The speed of change.
+Businesses move at an accelerated pace in the tech sector.
 They often operate on 3-month plans (because things change too quickly to plan beyond that).
-Many are seeking to double their size in the next 12-24 months.
+Many are seeking to double their size in the next 12–24 months.

 - Intense competition for talent.
 Companies live or die based on their talent, and employees can and do move around.

 - Focus on culture.
-Companies are proud of their corporate cultures, and use it to keep and recruit talent.
+Companies are proud of their corporate cultures and use them to keep and recruit talent.